-In the fifth fiscal year following the first deposit into the account or fund, and every five years thereafter, a district shall make an accounting available to the public.
-This accounting is required within 180 days after the last day of the fiscal year.
+For the fifth fiscal year following the first deposit into the fund, and every five years thereafter, the District is required to make additional findings with respect to that portion of the fund remaining unexpended, whether committed or uncommitted.

 This accounting will identify a description of the fee and its amount as well as a beginning and ending fund balance.
 Also, in the report will be the portion of the collected funds that have been expended, those remaining funds, and the purpose to which those have been and will be put to use.
 The report must also identify the approximate date upon which a school district anticipates receiving adequate revenue to complete any improvements required as a result of students generated from residential or commercial construction projects.